How to optimize your Playwright web scrapers using code profiling

 await product.click()

-Unfortunately, the switch to an asynchronous API did not result in the desired improvement in speed.
+Unfortunately, the switch to an Asynchronous API does not result in the desired improvement in speed.
 The data collection process remains sequential, leading to slower overall performance.
 However, with further modifications, it is possible to achieve concurrent data collection, thereby enhancing the speed of the scraper.

 Clean the Code

-Before doing that, let’s fix some other issues in the code.
+Before doing that, some other issues in the code must be fixed.
 The code block for processing the listing page is repetitive.
-Let’s fix that by adding a new function:
+This can be fixed by adding a new function:

 async def process_listing_page(page):